Andrew Yang On Donald Trump: ‘I Truly Am His Kryptonite’

-During a recent interview with WBUR-FM’s On Point, Democratic presidential candidate Andrew Yang spoke about the election of Donald Trump and why he believes it’s a sign that America is becoming desperate in the face of an economy that is shifting due to the automation of jobs.
+During a recent interview with WBUR’s On Point, Democratic presidential candidate Andrew Yang spoke about the election of Donald Trump and why he believes it’s a sign that America is becoming desperate in the face of an economy that is shifting due to the automation of jobs.
 The 44-year-old also highlighted that he is one of the only candidates that Trump has yet to address on Twitter.

 “And the reason for that is that he’s a bully and he knows I’m better at the internet than he is,” he said, highlighting the internet-savvy nature of his following, the Yang Gang, and echoing previous comments he made during an interview with KRON4 News, as The Inquisitr reported.